EndPointCorp/end-point-blog/2020/10/27/craft-a-cms-for-developers.html.md

 Most CMSs can be thought of as having two components: a front end and a back end.
 The back end is where content is authored and the front end is where the style and structure in which the content is presented.
 In Craft, most of the effort has gone into creating a solid, highly customizable back end.

 As we've just seen, Craft comes out of the box with a back end control panel where site administrators and content creators can author new content.
 As far as front end goes though, Craft has nothing.
-For a developer well versed in front end web technologies, this is freeing, revelatory and transformative.
+For a developer well versed in front end web technologies, this is freeing and transformative.

-Craft makes no assumption and makes no decission for you when it comes to developing your site's look and feel.
+Craft makes no assumption and makes no decision for you when it comes to developing your site's look and feel.
 It gets out of your way and lets you do your job.
 There's no concept of "theme".
 There's no obscure framework to learn and integrate into.
 There's no proprietary templating language to struggle with.
 In Craft, you are completely free to write HTML, CSS and JS as you see fit to obtain your desired effect for your site.

 You do so by developing templates using the tried and true [Twig](https://twig.symfony.com/) templating engine.
 Which, if you have some experience with PHP, you've most likely already encountered and worked with it.
 All the content created in the backed is exposed to the Twig templates via objects.
 Let's see how.

 First we need to specify a template for our sections.
-Continuing with our exmaple, let's assign a template to our "News" section.
+Continuing with our example, let's assign a template to our "News" section.
 Go to Settings > Sections > News and scroll down to find the "Site Settings" area.
 In the table there, type `news` into the "Template" column.
 Now go to the `template` directory where craft was installed and create a new `news.twig` file.
 The contents can be simple, like this:

 ```html
 <html lang="en">